-During the construction of the mobile hospital the mitigation and monitoring measures prescribed in the ESMP Checklists are implemented by the Contractor, but overall responsibility for the compliance remains with the Borrower.
+During the construction of the mobile COVID 19 hospital and repurposing of Health Care Facilities (reconstruction) the mitigation and monitoring measures prescribed in the ESMP Checklists are implemented by the Contractor.
 The compliance of the environmental and qualitative criteria are examined by the supervisor i.e. engineer.
 The Contractor's environmental compliance is proven through the monitoring and mitigation plan.